-Accredited by the Joint Board of Moderators (Institution of Structural Engineers, Institution of Civil Engineers, and Institution of Highways & Transportation) as fully satisfying the educational base for an Incorporated Engineer (IEng) or partially satisfying the educational base for a Chartered Engineer (CEng).
-A programme of accredited further learning will be required to complete the educational base for CEng
+Accredited by the Joint Board of Moderators (Institution of Structural Engineers, Institution of Civil Engineers, Chartered Institution of Highways and Transportation and the Institute of Highway Engineers) as fully satisfying the educational base for an Incorporated Engineer (IEng) or partially satisfying the educational base for a Chartered Engineer (CEng).
+A programme of accredited further learning will be required to complete the educational base for CEng.

-Our teaching staff won the Institution of Structural Engineers Award for Excellence in Structural Engineering Education for the second time in 2015, making Salford the only university to have won it twice
+Our teaching staff won the Institution of Structural Engineers Award for Excellence in Structural Engineering Education for the third time in 2018, making Salford the only university to have achieved this.

 Civil engineering is all about creating, improving and protecting the environment in which we live.
 It provides the facilities for day-to-day life, and for transport and industry to go about its work.
 Infrastructure is the thing that supports our daily life - roads and harbours, railways and airports, hospitals, sports stadiums and schools, access to drinking water and shelter from the weather.
 Infrastructure adds to our quality of life, and because it works, we take it for granted.
 Only when parts of it fail, or are taken away, do we realise its value.

 You can opt to take an industrial placement year, which you arrange with our support, between the second and third year of your course.
 This has a number of benefits: you will improve your employment prospects after graduation, you get to see the engineering theory you have learned in action, they are often paid positions, and many of our industrial placement students ultimately improve their degree classification over their second year results to receive top class degrees.
 Successful completion of an industrial placement year will add 'with Professional Experience' to your degree title.